How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 Understanding the Overall Timeline

 In our experience defending R&D enquiries, the single biggest variable is not the claim size but the quality of your original documentation.
-If your advisor prepared a thorough technical narrative with strong evidential backing and project timelines, the enquiry typically runs 6-18 months.
-If the claim was submitted without narrative or with vague descriptions of work, HMRC needs to dig deeper and the timeline stretches to 2+ years.
+If your accountant prepared a thorough technical narrative with code samples and project timelines, HMRC typically moves through its review quickly.
+If the claim was submitted without narrative or with vague descriptions of work, HMRC needs to ask more questions and the timeline stretches.

 Stage 1: Notice and Initial Response (Months 0-3)

 HMRC sends you a notice letter under Schedule 18, Finance Act 1998 (which governs enquiries into company tax returns).
-This letter does three things: it specifies the relevant accounting periods under enquiry, it tells you the deadline to respond (usually 30 days), and it tells you what information HMRC wants first.
+This letter does three things: it names the years under enquiry, it tells you the deadline to respond (usually 30 days), and it tells you what information HMRC wants first.

 Your response in these first 30-60 days is critical.
 If you push back on the scope or ask for extensions repeatedly, HMRC will view you as uncooperative.
 The enquiry timeline starts to stretch.